Home » Computer Guides » Computer Tech Guides » What Are Kilobytes, Megabytes, Gigabytes And Terabytes?

 In the metric system, when you get to a thousand you add the word “kilo”.
 So 1000 metres becomes 1 kilometre.

-Now 1 KB is in itself a very small amount of data.
+The same idea was adopted for digital storage.
+1000 bytes becomes 1 kilobyte.
+Now 1 Kilobyte (1 KB) is in itself a very small amount of data.
 On your home PC you’re unlikely to be measuring your files and folders in kilobytes.

-Megabytes are probably the smallest unit you’ll use.
 For example, a standard pop song recorded as an MP3 file will weigh in at around 4 megabytes (MB).
-That’s a single 3 minute song.
+That’s 4000 Kilobytes for a 3 minute song.

 This is what 1 kilobyte of text looks like.
 It’s not that much is it?